-For starters salmon skin is packed with nutrients that can help you each your recommended daily guidelines if you are trying to live a healthy lifestyle.
-Although salmon as a whole is an excellent source of Omega 3 fatty acid their is a particular abundance of this essential fatty acid in the skin of the fish.
+For starters, salmon skin is packed with nutrients that can help you reach your recommended daily guidelines if you are trying to live a healthy lifestyle.
+Although salmon as a whole is an excellent source of Omega 3 fatty acid there is a particular abundance of this essential fatty acid in the skin of the fish.
 Most western diets are currently deficient in the Omega oils so consuming the skin of the salmon on your plate is an excellent way to top up your Omega 3 levels with a meal you have already prepared and paid for!
-Meeting your recommended intake of Omega 3 fatty acids each day has a positive effect on the bodies natural ability to treat inflammation.
+Meeting your recommended intake of Omega 3 fatty acids each day has a positive effect on the body’s natural ability to treat inflammation.

 So What Are Some Salmon Skin Nutrition Facts?

 Although not to everyone’s tastes you can also eat most bones found within salmon to boost your calcium intake, if you do intend to do this then be aware that the meal has bones in as salmon bones are small enough to become lodged in your throat if you are not expecting it with your food.